sbutler/aws-bastion-terraform/README.md

 ### Terraform Remote State

-You should have an S3 bucket and DynamoDB table for storing the terraform remote state.
-You can use the same bucket (but with a different state key) and table you used for the Enterprise VPC.
+You should have an S3 bucket for storing the terraform remote state.
+You can use the same bucket (but with a different state key) you used for the Enterprise VPC.

 ### UOFI Active Directory